NeuroTechX/ntx_slack_archive/introductions.md

  >Hey hfork, do you know PolyCortex?
 It is the neurotech student club at Polytechnique.
 That would be a good starting point to learn about neurotechnologies.
 They also have some devices you could start experimenting on.

+6/27/2017 10:19 AM

+ **hfork** :

+ >Hey benjamindeleener, I didn't know about it until yesterday actually.
+I will probably contact them in the next few days/weeks and see if I can meet some of the members so I can learn more about what they're planning for autumn 2017.